Artemis3/Webapp/README.md

-# Webapp
+# Amazariffic
-First Web App
+This is a basic web app that I have created following along to "Learning Web App Development" by Semmy Purewal.